 THE MODERN MINT BLOG

-Boxwood is one of our absolute favourite plants.
+Boxwood is one of my absolute favourite plants.
 The evergreen leaf that shines in winter, the smell as you clip it, the brilliant shapes you can make from it… but it is suffering somewhat from two major problems:

 - Box Blight